List of Winnie-the-Pooh characters: Babysitter

+An unnamed woman who was hired by Christopher Robin's mother to watch over Christopher Robin, but things got complicated due to the messes that he and his friends made.
+She is later given a second chance and Christopher Robin now listens to her.
+Like Christopher Robin's mother, her face is not seen.

-Recurring in My Friends Tigger & Pooh
+Recurring and minor characters in My Friends Tigger & Pooh

 Beaver

-Beaver lives in a dam near Poohsticks Bridge.
+Beaver (voiced by Jim Cummings) lives in a dam near Poohsticks Bridge.
 He bears a strong resemblance to Gopher, who does not appear in My Friends Tigger & Pooh.
-Both are hard working rodents with similar appearances and personalities, although Beaver is a little more easygoing.
+Both are hard working rodents with similar appearances and personalities, although Beaver is a little more easygoing than Gopher.

-Snowman was appeared too in Piglet's Big Movie.